 - 2.3.1 Misuse of computing facilities is considered a serious offence and in many cases it constitutes a criminal offence.
 Appendix A shows the list of actions which may constitute misuse of computing facilities.
-The list merely provides an overview of actions which will be considered to amount to computer misuse. - 2.3.2 Any alleged misuse by a member of staff will be investigated in accordance with any appropriate Disciplinary Procedures by the University and may render the individual liable to disciplinary penalty. - 2.3.3 With the authorisation from HoD, DA or Chairman of Computing Committee (CCC) appropriate action by the CO will be taken against users who are believed to have misused DES computing facilities.
+The list merely provides an overview of actions which will be considered to amount to computer misuse.

+2.3.2 Any alleged misuse by a member of staff will be investigated in accordance with any appropriate - 2.3.2 Any alleged misuse by a member of staff will be investigated in accordance with any appropriate Disciplinary Procedures by the University and may render the individual liable to disciplinary penalty. - 2.3.3 With the authorisation from HoD, DA or Chairman of Computing Committee (CCC) appropriate action by the CO will be taken against users who are believed to have misused DES computing facilities.
 This may include suspending use account and disconnecting from the network.